Sexuality and disability: Sex work

-LGBT
+LGBTQ

-LGBT people with disabilities face double marginalization.
+LGBTQ people with disabilities face double marginalization.
 Individuals with disabilities are often either viewed as nonsexual or hypersexual.
-Because of these misconceptions it is hard to find queer people with disabilities portrayed in healthy sexual lives.
-During the recent decades, scholars have been working to include disabilities studies into queer theory, with the intentions of normalizing disability in queer and LGBT spaces.
+Because of these misconceptions it is hard to find LGBTQ people with disabilities portrayed in healthy sexual lives.
+In recent decades, scholars have worked to include disabilities studies in queer theory, with the intention of normalizing disability in LGBTQ spaces.
 Queer and disabled liberation starts with the rejection of historic ideas on sexuality and disability.

-It is also rare to have a queer person with disabilities portrayed in media.
-Some movies and literature do exist for the queer disabled communities such as:
+It is also rare to have a LGBTQ person with disabilities portrayed in media.
+Some movies and literature do exist for the LGBTQ disabled communities such as: